laine-sa/cluster_restart/README.md

 NOTE: You may need to move the created snapshot from your ledger directory to your snapshots directory if you have a custom snapshot directory

-NOTE: If you receive “Error: Slot PENDING is not available”, please see appendix
+NOTE: If you receive “Error: Slot 246464040 is not available”, please see appendix

 ## Step 2: Adjust your validator command-line arguments, temporarily for this restart to include: